BLealan/SQL-employee-tracker-v2-b-lealan/README.md

 Please run `npm install` to ensure that ['inquirer'](https://www.npmjs.com/package/inquirer) and ['mysql'](https://www.mysql.com/) will work when running the programme.
 Then you will be able to run `node index.js`

+## Demonstration

+A video on using this application can be found [here](https://drive.google.com/file/d/1k3_BPjbnfU8s2wtLOPPkudSLiAu4k7E7/view?usp=sharing).

 ## Sources
 - https://stackoverflow.com/questions/56412516/conditional-prompt-rendering-in-inquirer
 - https://www.npmjs.com/package/inquirer#question